The VA OIG Rewards Program

 F. Anonymous Sources

-A person can provide information anonymously through VA OIG Hotline and still be eligible for the OIG reward program.
-The person would be notified through his/her VA OIG Hotline source identification number that he or she is eligible for a reward if in fact their information resulted in a felony charge or substantial monetary recovery.
+A person can provide information anonymously through VA OIG Hotline and still be eligible for the OIG reward program if the complaint resulted in a felony charge or substantial monetary recovery.
+The person would need to contact the VA OIG Hotline and provide sufficient information (e.g. method of submission, date of submission, details of the submission) regarding the complaint to identify them as the originating source.
 However, prior to actually receiving a reward, the individual would have to identify himself or herself in order for the Inspector General to complete the evaluation of the reward prerequisites.
 Identification would also be necessary for reward payment and tax records.

 G. Funding for Rewards